nd1511/OMASGAN_/README.md

 python train_Toy_Data_fGAN_Simulation_Experiment.py
 ```

-## Further Information:
+## Further Usage Information:

 To run the code, we use a virtual environment and conda.
-For the versions of the libraries we use, see the requirements.txt file which was created by using "pip freeze > requirements.txt".
+For the versions of the libraries we use, see the requirements.txt file which has been created by using "pip freeze > requirements.txt".
 For installing the versions of the libraries we use, run "pip install -r requirements.txt".

 To clone the Code Repository, run:
 ```